Our Debt of Gratitude

 Postal address

-Photos or documents, if you have them, uploaded as attachments.
+Photos or documents in your possession, uploaded as attachments.

 The suggested written length is from a paragraph to one or two pages, with a copy of a possible photograph, artwork, or other document that aids the narrative.
 Initially we plan for museum-length shorter versions, but longer versions of stories are welcome in planning for a possible later repository for public access.